 Total Knee Replacement surgery is commonly suggested for severe osteoarthritis of the knee.
 Osteoarthritis is the most common form of knee arthritis in which the joint cartilage gradually wears away.
 It often affects older people.

 In a normal joint, articular cartilage allows for smooth movement within the joint, whereas in an arthritic knee the cartilage itself becomes thinner or completely absent.
 In addition, the bones become thicker around the edges of the joint and may form bony “spurs”.
 All of these factors can cause pain and restricted range of motion in the joint.

 The shoulder is a highly movable body joint that allows various movements of the arm.
 It is a ball and socket joint, where the head of the humerus (upper arm bone) articulates with the socket of the scapula (shoulder blade) called the glenoid.
 The two articulating surfaces of the bones are covered with cartilage, which prevents friction between the moving bones.
 The cartilage is lubricated by synovial fluid.
 Tendons and ligaments around the shoulder joint provide strength and stability to the joint.

-Total shoulder joint replacement surgery is indicated for conditions such as osteoarthritis or rheumatoid arthritis when medication, injections, physical therapy, and activity changes do not help relieve pain.
-Your doctor recommends surgery when you have the following symptoms
+Total shoulder joint replacement surgery is suggested for conditions such as osteoarthritis or rheumatoid arthritis when medications, injections, physical therapy, and activity changes do not help relieve pain.
+Your doctor recommends surgery when you have the following symptoms –

 • Severe shoulder pain that restricts daily activities